2004 United States House of Representatives elections in Georgia: Predictions

+Results

 District 4

 One-term incumbent Democratic Congresswoman Denise Majette opted to run for Senate, creating an open seat in the House.
 Cynthia McKinney, the previous representative of this district, ran for her sixth nonconsecutive term in Congress.
 McKinney faced Republican Party official Catherine Davis in the general election, whom she defeated, but by a smaller margin than expected in this solidly liberal district.